 5. Hand, foot, and mouth disease

 Hand, foot, and mouth disease (also known as HFMD) is a contagious viral infection usually affecting children younger than five years of age.
 It mostly occurs during summer and fall.

-- It is characterized by sores multile ulcers in the mouth and throat in the mouth and a rash on the hands and feet.
+- Multiple ulcers in the mouth and throat, and a rash on the hands and feet.

 - It is generally mild and goes away on its own in a few days.

-- Besides mild fever, your kid may have painful red sores inside the mouth, affecting the roof of the mouth, gums, and inner walls.
-They are also likely to have red rashes on the palms, soles, and in the buttocks.
+- Besides mild fever, your child may have painful red sores inside the mouth, affecting the roof of the mouth, gums, and inner walls.
+They are also likely to have red rashes on the palms, soles, and buttocks.